 The New York Times report cites US officials familiar with a classified intelligence assessment and the newspaper’s own investigation as sources.
 It claims that the UAE government can track users’ conversations, movements and relationships.
 ToTok reportedly requests and tracks user location by offering accurate weather forecasts, and ‘hunts’ for new contacts by suggesting people for users to connect with – similar to the way in which Instagram flags Facebook friends.
 ToTok also has access to a user’s microphone, camera, calendar and other phone data.

-The firm behind ToTok, Breej Holding Ltd, is supposedly likely “a front company affiliated with DarkMatter,” an Abu Dhabi-based cyberintelligence and hacking firm allegedly under investigation by the for possible cybercrimes.
+The firm behind ToTok, Breej Holding Ltd, is supposedly likely “a front company affiliated with DarkMatter,” an Abu Dhabi-based cyberintelligence and hacking firm allegedly under investigation by the FBI for possible cybercrimes.